queuedpixel/twitch-craps-bot/readme.md

 * `balanceCheckInterval` : interval for adjusting player balances below minimum balance; seconds
 * `balanceCheckAdjustment` : adjustment amount for player balances below minimum balance
 * `maxOdds` : maximum odds that can be placed; multiple of (don't) pass/come bets
+* `maxBetPayout` : maximum bet payout as a percentage of banker balance; between 0 and 1
 * `helpCooldown` : global cooldown on the "help" command; seconds
 * `debug` : whether or not to enable debugging features